-- (k) Violence to any person - (I) Unlawfully restraining a pupil - (m) Abusive, threatening or offensive language or behaviour to any person - (n) Unlawful discrimination or harassment - (o) Bullying - (p) Disclosing the contents of any live examination paper or assessment in advance to any pupil or parent - (q) Concealing any actual or attempted cheating by any pupil or colleague - (r) Attending work or undertaking duties whilst under the influence of alcohol or unlawful drugs - (s) Misuse of the School's ICT (including internet and email access and any social networking policy) to view or distribute obscene, pornographic, defamatory or otherwise unacceptable material - (t) Supplying your personal contact details to a pupil without express authorisation from the Headteacher - (u) Interacting with a pupil online out of school hours other than through the Managed Learning Environment - (v) Making any sexual or romantic contact with any pupil whatever the age of the pupil - (w) Breaching the confidentiality, data protection or privacy obligations surrounding the School, a parent, pupil, colleague or Governor - (x) Covert recording of any meetings without the knowledge or consent of all persons present - (y) Serious breach of health and safety procedures - (z) Serious negligence (whether or not leading to any actual loss) - (aa) Criminal activity during the course of employment - (bb) Making a false malicious or vexatious allegation against the School, a parent, pupil, colleague or Governor - 6.5 In all cases where the formal sanction involves dismissal, the Disciplinary Manager will recommend to the Governing Body that your employment is terminated in accordance with your contract of employment (where appropriate) and the Governing Body will take steps to terminate your employment.
+- a a nunil online out of school hours other than through the Managed Learning - (u) Interacting with a pupil online out of school hours other than through the Managed Learning Environment - (v) Making any sexual or romantic contact with any pupil whatever the age of the pupil - (w) Breaching the confidentiality, data protection or privacy obligations surrounding the School, a parent, pupil, colleague or Governor - (x) Covert recording of any meetings without the knowledge or consent of all persons present - (y) Serious breach of health and safety procedures - (z) Serious negligence (whether or not leading to any actual loss) - (aa) Criminal activity during the course of employment - (bb) Making a false, malicious or vexatious allegation against the School, a parent, pupil, colleague or Governor - (CC) Repeated acts of less serious Misconduct which collectively may amount to gross Misconduct. - 6.5 In all cases where the formal sanction involves dismissal, the Disciplinary Manager will recommend to the Governing Board that your employment is terminated in accordance with your contract of employment and the Governing Board will take steps to terminate your employment.
+Please note that the Governing Board will not review the Disciplinary Manager's decision to terminate your contract of employment in order that a Governors' Disciplinary and Appeal Panel can be convened if necessary.

-6.6 Voluntary demotion as an alternative to higher formal sanction
+Voluntary demotion as an alternative to higher formal sanction

-- 6.6.1 There may be a situation where the Disciplinary Manager considers that a recent promotion or job change has been a contributory factor in your misconduct. - 6.6.2 Where paragraph 6.6.1 applies, the Disciplinary Manager may offer you the option of taking a voluntary demotion as an alternative to a higher formal sanction.
+- 6.5.1 There may be a situation where the Disciplinary Manager considers that a recent promotion or job change has been a contributory factor in your Misconduct. - 6.5.2 Where paragraph 6.6.1 applies, the Disciplinary Manager may offer you the option of agreeing to voluntarily give up a promotion or job change as an alternative to a higher formal disciplinary sanction.
 Any such offer shall be made in writing.
+Should the option of voluntary demotion or job change be accepted this will not need to be a post with equivalent terms and conditions and protection of salary will not apply.
+For the avoidance of doubt, whether such an offer is made will be at the sole discretion of the Disciplinary Manager.
+There may be circumstances where it is not appropriate to make such an offer, for example, where there has been a safeguarding issue or where an allegation of bullying has been proven.